-You may enter either a Championship division, Flight division or a Junior Division.
+You may enter either a Championship division, Flight division, or a Junior Division.
 Archers may only register in ONE division and style and will remain in the same division all three days.
 The number of entries in that division will determine the number of places offered in each division.
 Based on last year’s registration, the number of places offered this year would be as listed.
 The tournament guarantees the first three places for each division will not change; however, subsequent places may change based on attendance.
 This may be different than the published awards.
-Archers competing in Flight or Championship divisions must be 15 years of age or older at the time of the tournament.

 Non-English Speaking Competitors: Every effort will be made to contact those archers who require assistance to understand the equipment divisions, scoring procedures, tournament rules, etc. Please notify a tournament staff person if language or other circumstances may cause communication problems.

 Flights: Flight placements will be determined at the discretion of the tournament management.
 The method or methods used for determining the flights can be any combination of all three days of competition.

 Junior Divisions: There will be two Junior divisions open to all archers, 17 years of age or younger; Compound and Recurve.
 Each division will offer three age groups in Male and Female categories; Cub (11 and under), Youth (12-14) and Young Adult (15-17).
 The archer must be the appropriate age at the start of competition and remains in that category even if they celebrate a birthday during the competition.

 Junior Divisions will shoot only two rounds; one each on Friday and Saturday.
 Archers may only register in ONE style and division and will remain in the same division both days of competition.
 Vegas Shoot scholarships will be presented to the top 3 place winners in each Junior Flight Division.